By Scott Ross

 In 1989, Lean re-jiggered that loaded adjective to a mere “extraordinary.”

 Like Bedknobs and Broomsticks, Lawrence was eviscerated, both at the time of its release and for later reissue.
 By linking the two I am certainly not suggesting that one is any way the equal of the other.
-Bedknobs is a pleasant, if somewhat derivative, fantasy musical with engaging performers and a charming Sherman Brothers score, while Lawrence is, despite its “bio-filmic” origins, sui generis — one of the supreme glories of the English-speaking cinema.
+Bedknobs is a pleasant, if somewhat derivative, fantasy musical with engaging performers and a charming Sherman Brothers score, while Lawrence is one of the supreme glories of the English-speaking cinema.
 Where the two intersect is in their shared histories of imbecilic, ruinous wholesale cuts for no reason other than commerce.
 Where their revivals differ is in the quality of the restoration process itself.

-When Lean required lines to be dubbed onto found footage with no soundtrack, he not called upon as many of his original cast as were still alive and able; he also recorded the lines with an ear to matching the original on-set recording as much as he did to replicating the actual timbres of the much younger actors on-screen.
+When Lean required lines to be dubbed onto found footage with no soundtrack, he not only called upon as many of his original cast as were still alive and able; he also recorded the lines with an ear to matching the original on-set recording as much as he did to replicating the actual timbres of the much younger actors on-screen.
 Lean seems, puzzlingly, virtually alone in this.
 In nearly every other large-scale restoration of its kind (Spartacus in particular comes to mind, with its visually and aurally flawed restoration of infamous “snails and oysters” sequence) the ambient sound of the newly dubbed lines in no way matches what was originally recorded.
 How was Lean able to do that which no one else either cares to, knows how to, or is, seemingly, physically capable?
 How did Columbia Pictures re-create the sound quality of 1962?